 - (Computing) a programming technique involving the use of a procedure ... or algorithm that calls itself ...

 To recurse is to return to the same place.
-A function or procedure can do that.
+A function can do that.

 In computer science, a recursive program is one that:

 As a result of the second part of this definition, we can see that a recursive program is defined, in part, in terms of itself.
-In practice, we create a procedure that calls itself from within its body.
+In practice, we create a function that calls itself.

 We sometimes use recursive relationships to understand mathematical properties.
-For example, suppose that we have a series of functions for finding the power of a number x:
+For example, we can examine a sequence of values containing a number raised to a power and see a pattern:

 We can turn this into something more usable by turning the power itself into a variable and using an inductive definition to make the pattern explicit: